-This year, The California Report turned 20 years old.
-The weekend show has a lot of fans, but not many under the age of 40.
-I initiated a human-centered effort to help it reach younger audiences.
+In 2015, The California Report turned 20 years old, but its audience is nearly twice that age.
+The staff had a lot of ‘a-ha moments’ about why that might be, when I initiated a human-centered effort to help the show reach younger audiences.

-It was also clear that audio was alive and well, as earphones were everywhere.
+It was also clear that audio – The California Report’s strength – was a medium of choice for young adults, as earphones were everywhere.

-Of course, since this is a radio show, you can listen to how one millennial influenced the effort:
+Of course, since this is a radio show, you can listen to one millennial’s feedback on before and after.